 Empathy puts you in the position to identify with and understand the emotions, feelings, and needs of others.

 Apart from understanding these emotions and feelings, an empathetic person is usually motivated to improve people’s experiences.
 People can build better relationships by identifying with people’s emotions and seeking to improve their situation.
 This is a lifelong skill that allows you to respond to others in an emotionally appropriate manner.

 Related read: Compassion vs Empathy: The Difference and Why They Matter.

 Social skills refer to a wide range of skills that allow one to handle, manage, and influence other people’s emotions effectively.
 People with such skills tend to be effective and efficient team players.
 They can meet people easily, influence positive change, communicate effectively, and manage conflict.

 These skills are important aspects of our daily lives, whether it’s work-related or personal.
 Social skills signify emotional intelligence as they help us master interacting with others while building rapport.
 People with strong social skills tend to understand others.
 As a result, they can use this knowledge to gear people towards a common goal.

 Can emotional intelligence be developed?
-Although some people naturally exhibit certain aspects of emotional intelligence, anyone can learn the skill.
+Although some people naturally exhibit certain aspects of emotional intelligence, anyone can learn emotional intelligence skills.
 Apart from understanding the components, you can also apply tips to develop and improve emotional intelligence.
 Below are 11 ways to develop emotional intelligence.